 Yes, the Chipex system has a specially patented and formulated additive that hardens the paint once it has cured.
-The curing period is in the region of four weeks depending on weather conditions.
+The curing period is in the region of two weeks depending on weather conditions.

 6. When can I use a jet washer on the damaged area?

 You can use a jet washer to clean your car straight away however we recommend that you try and avoid the repaired area until it has fully cured.
 Curing takes around two weeks.